JessZuchowski/java_games/readme.md

 ## [Maze Game](https://github.com/JessZuchowski/java_games/tree/master/src/main/java/java_games/mushroomMaze)

 The first will be a game in which the user makes their way through a maze while dealing with enemies.
 Features will include:
-1. Window with Canvas (buffered image reader/loader to render .png background)
+1. Window with Canvas (buffered image reader/loader to render .png background).
 2. Player object (mushroom buddy) controlled via keyboard and mouse.

    a.
 Keys to control movement (ASWD or arrows).